 Here’s one of the most famous examples of many.
 The late Archbishop Paul Marcinkus evaded indictment in a financial scandal and avoided questions in the investigation of the London hanging-murder of Roberto Calvi, former head of Banco Ambrosiano.
 Calvi’s suspicious death was initially falsely ruled a suicide by British authorities.

 Roberto Calvi was Catholic.
-Suicide is considered by many Catholics to be an unpardonable sin.
+Many Catholics believe suicide an unpardonable sin.
 Archbishop Marcinkus wasn’t a suspect in the death, yet he didn’t come forward to tell Italian investigators what he knew of the events preceding his colleague’s “suicide.”
 Pope John Paul II — and later Pope Benedict XVI — sheltered Archbishop Marcinkus and let him remain silent.

 Crisis and Denial